On a class of random walks with reinforced memory: The strongly reinforced Shark Random Swim

 For what follows it is crucial to notice that it makes no difference if we first build the tree $\mT_n$ and then superpose percolation to obtain $\mT^{(p)}_n$, or if we dynamically decide for each new vertex $i$ if the edge connecting $i$ to its parent will be kept intact (with probability $p$), or cut at its midpoint (with probability $1-p$). \begin{remark} Clearly, in a similar way one could model the mere reinforced SRS.
 However, recall that the latter has only a partial memory, leading at each time $n$ to a weight increase with probability $p$ only.
 In particular, when building the tree with superposed percolation corresponding to the mere reinforced SRS, the weight of the parent node of a newly inserted edge may only be increased by the amount $b$ if the edge is kept intact.
 Therefore, in this case, one cannot \textit{first} build the tree and \textit{then} superpose percolation.
 Our techniques seem therefore less adequate to discuss the mere reinforced SRS. \end{remark}

 In order to make use of~\eqref{eq:connecSharkClusters}, we first have to gain information on the cluster sizes $|c_{i,n}|$ of the above preferential attachment tree when $n\rightarrow\infty$.
-To this aim, we will first give an alternative continuous-in-time description of the above preferential attachment tree, which will then allow us to use techniques from branching processes.
+To this aim, we will first give an alternative continuous-time description of the tree, which will then allow us to use techniques from branching processes.
 This is the content of the following section.